misiektoja/instagram_monitor/README.md

 <a id="mode-1-without-logged-in-instagram-account-no-session-login"></a>
 ### Mode 1: Without Logged-In Instagram Account (No Session Login)

-In this mode, the tool operates without logging in to an Instagram account.
+In this mode, the tool operates without logging in to an Instagram account (anonymous).

 You can still monitor basic user activity such as new or deleted posts (excluding reels and stories due to Instagram API limitations), bio changes and changes in follower/following counts.
 However, you won't see which specific followers/followings were added or removed.